navisingh14/SlackBot/Design.md

 # Problem Statement

 In this fast moving software world, the success of a software company can be related to how efficiently the employees use their time.
-Scheduling meetings is one of the few important things that the employees need to do on a daily basis.
+Scheduling meetings is one of the many important things that the employees need to do on a daily basis.
 Hence, the time invested in planning meetings is a lot.

 Secondly, once the meeting is planned, if a particular attendant of the meeting later notifies about his unavailability, more time is wasted for rescheduling and requesting all other attendees for approval of a rescheduled time.
 Human effort is also another valuable resource that is invested in this unproductive job of rescheduling meetings which can affect the business negatively.